 When you repeat something, you activate neuroplasticity and strengthen the connections in your brain that control that task.

 For example, the more you practice your hand therapy exercises, the stronger the connections in your brain become that control hand function.
 The more you practice, the better your hand function will become.

 So if you find yourself regressing in a particular area of your recovery, start utilizing repetitive practice to get yourself back on track.

 Overall, it’s important to understand that stroke recovery naturally has an ebb and flow.

-If you experience rapid, sudden worsening of stroke side effects, then it’s time to seek medical attention immediately.
+If you experience rapid, sudden worsening of stroke secondary effects, then it’s time to seek medical attention immediately.

-But if changes are smaller, it could just be the natural ebb and flow of recovery.
+But if changes are smaller, it could just be the natural process of recovery.
 Sometimes you’ll take two steps forward and one step backward.

 As long as there’s an overall trend of progress, then small setbacks are nothing to worry about.